cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 My name is Maxim Razhev (@ninjascant).
 I'm a software engineer with 3+ years of experience in blockchain analytics development.
 I made a manual re-check of queries used here e.g.

-- re-calculating balances on a subset of wallets and comparing with a node output
+- re-calculating balances on a subset of wallets and comparing with a node output;
-- comparing the list of NFTs and other entities with open sources like Etherscan and OpenSea
+- comparing the list of NFTs and other entities with open sources like Etherscan and OpenSea;
-- verifying that the data presented in the final tables are consistent with query logic
+- verifying that the data presented in the final tables are consistent with query logic.

 So, by making this commit, I confirm that the results of the analysis presented in this repository are checked by me and correct. >>|